devpao26/monitor-expenses/README.md

-# Expense Tracker App: Overview
+# Monitor your Expenses App: Overview

 ## Deployment
 This app is being deployed using Netlify